 CSA is available to every student.
-It appearas as a fee on your student bill.
-You may change the amount, increase or decrease it, or delte it totally from your bill.
-The amount that appears on your bill each semester is a rough estaimte of what the average studenty may need.
-Students in certain curriculums will need much more, others much less.
+It appears as an optional fee on your student bill.
+You may change the amount, increase or decrease it, or delete it totally from your bill.
+Students in certain curricula will need much more, others much less.
 You can add money to your account online at any time.
 Others can make deposits in your account after you have logged in for the first time and if you give the depositor your 800 number.

-These funds can be used at any campus store or dining facility.
+These funds can be used at any campus store, vending machine, or dining facility.
 CSA funds are great for textbooks and supplies from the Campus Store.

-Your CSA ccount is loaded onto your Campus ID card, then a quick swipe through a cash register pays for purchases.
+Your CSA account is loaded onto your Campus ID card, then a quick swipe through a cash register or vending machine pays for purchases.

 CSA funds can also be used to purchase items like:

 - Anything from the Campus Store

 - Food, meals, gasoline and services from participating Campus Partners.

 - Like Dining Dollars, the CSA works like a debit card

 - The college suggests that $550 in CSA is a reasonable first deposit.
 Students make this choice when they process their bill.